-There a number of monitoring systems we offer to connect your system to the ARC.
-Digicom and Keyholder Alert (see below) use your existing ordinary phone line and so are not expensive but still offer a very real upgrade in security over a bell-only system.
+We offer a number of systems to connect your system to our ARC.
+Digicom and Keyholder Alert (see below) use your existing ordinary phone line and so are inexpensive but still offer a significant upgrade over a bells-only system.

 The most secure monitoring possible comes with Redcare GSM, which uses two separate “paths” to reach the ARC (a monitored landline and a GSM mobile backup path), Both of these are in regular contact with the ARC computer system, and if one fails or is disabled, the other will alert the ARC within moments.
 If both signal paths are compromised the ARC can alert the police.

 There are also other, simpler and less expensive, twin-path monitoring systems like Redcare Secure 2 (see below).
 This is a real step up from single-path monitoring such as a Digicom, and represents excellnt protection for home security or a low to medium risk business.

 For those who do not feel the need for police response, our Agility 3 system links wireless camera-detectors through the Agility control system and the internet, to an app on your phone.